-FF Number is issued to Freight Forwarders whereas brokers and carriers are issued MC Numbers.
-Since Freight Forwarders cannot transport freight from one state to another as there is no provision for Freight Forwarders to obtain single state registration.
+Freight Forwarders are issued FF Numbers, whereas brokers and carriers are issued MC Numbers.
+Since Freight Forwarders cannot transport freight from one state to another, there is no provision for Freight Forwarders to obtain single-state registration.

 Types of Broker Authority: